English at Sir Henry Fermor is exciting and magical!

 Talk4Writing at Sir Henry Fermor

-At Sir Henry Fermor we have recently reviewed our approach to teaching writing.
-All members of classroom staff have received Talk4Writing training from experienced trainer Dean Thompson.
-This has led to teachers and support staff adapting this approach in order to enthuse children and create articulate and passionate writers.
+Much of the teaching of writing is based on Pie Corbett's Talk4Writing approach.
+All members of classroom staff have received Talk4Writing training in order to enthuse children and create articulate and passionate writers.

 Before any topic, children are assessed using what is known as a Cold Task.
-This cold task allows the teacher to assess the child’s current understanding of certain writing features and plan for individual and whole class targets.
-This should then inform the model text which can be adapted to meet the needs of the targets.
+This cold task allows the teacher to ascertain the child’s current understanding of certain writing features and plan for individual and whole class targets.
 After the cold task and planning, the Talk4Writing process follows three main stages.

-The final stage of the Talk4Writing process is allowing the children to be completely creative; this is called the Invention Stage but is also known as Independent Application.
+The final stage of the Talk4Writing process is allowing the children to be completely creative; this is called the Invention Stage/Independent Application Stage.
 This is the opportunity for children to show everything they have learnt through the previous two stages and apply it to a piece of writing completely of their own making.
 The children will still follow a basic progression of planning the text before writing their own text and then editing and redrafting their writing.
 This give teachers the chance to assess learning and progress and plan for next steps.

 If you are interested further in the Talk4Writing process, more information can be found at http://www.talk4writing.co.uk/.